frigg/frigg.github.io/docs/languages/java/index.md

 Frigg also support reporting test coverage with Maven by using cobertura, this will run mvn test and generate a coverage report which will be visualized on frigg.io.

+For more information on coverage, see (Frigg Coverage)[/docs/coverage-reporting/].

 #### .frigg.yml with coverage
 {% highlight yaml %}
 tasks:
  - mvn -B cobertura:cobertura

+coverage:
+  path: target/site/cobertura/coverage.xml
+  parser: cobertura

 {% endhighlight %}